hoaiphuongpham/pricing-analyst-dashboard/README.md

    - Asia and South America have growth potential, showing lower current sales but higher margin rates.
 5. **Margin by category**:
    - Electronics achieved the highest gross margin (~38%), while Apparel lagged (~32%), suggesting a review of cost or price strategy.

 ---

+## Recommendations & Suggestions

+Based on the analysis, consider the following strategic actions:

+- **Optimize Discount Strategy**: Focus promotions in the 10–20% band where revenue uplift is highest; avoid discounts above 20% that erode profit.
+- **Reprice High-Volume, Low-Margin Products**: Increase prices moderately on mid-tier products (e.g., LED Desk Lamp) to boost margins without sacrificing volume.
+- **Expand in High-Margin Regions**: Allocate marketing spend to Asia and South America, where margins are strong but sales volume is currently low.
+- **Product Portfolio Review**: Evaluate underperforming items (low volume and low margin) for potential phase-out or bundling opportunities.
+- **Continuous Monitoring**: Set up monthly refresh and alerts in Power BI Service for KPI thresholds (e.g., margin drop below 30%).

+---